-The National Regattas in 2024 will be on the following dates
+The remaining National Regattas in 2024 will be on the following dates

-- 13-14 April + 15 April as contingency

 - 8-9 June + 10 June as contingency

 - 6-7 July

 - 7-8 September

 Check, Clean, Dry

 There are important steps we can all take to help stop the spread of invasive species.
 If you follow our simple Check, Clean and Dry steps below, you'll be making big steps forward in protecting the natural habitats of our rivers, canals and waterways.
 Regardless of the type of canoeing you do, whether competitive or recreational, inland or coastal, the chances are that you take your canoe/kayak onto different watercourses where there is a chance you may come in contact with these harmful species.